0xSero/partisia-docs/docs/voting-contract.md

 ## Building and testing the voting contract

-The process is the same for the voting contract as it is for the token contract.
+The process for building and testing the voting contract is the same as any other contract that needs to be deployed, we recommend you follow our guides [here]([contract-development.md#develop-your-first-contract](https://partisiablockchain.gitlab.io/documentation/contract-compilation.html)).
-The instructions can be found [here](contract-development.md#develop-your-first-contract).